Pablolepz/BINHeAp/contributing.md

+# Contributing

+### Starting Up

+Fork the repository and make changes to any of the branches.
+If you would like you changes in the master, it first has to be merged into dev and then into master, for stability.

-# fork a copy and make changes and request a merge for the fork into the main repo
+fork a copy and make changes and request a merge for the fork into the main repo